eriktoger/C/README.md

 # C
-Just some problems from https://www.spoj.com/
+Just some problems from https://www.spoj.com/ and Cracking the Code interview

 Every problem is in its own file.
-Just include the file name in name and call the function.
+Some functions that appear alot, like quicksort and swap is stored in oftenUsedFunctions

+All problems share one header called functions.h